smatechnologies/opcon-basic-training/docs/Unit 1 Exercise 6.md

   *	Select today's dates for **From** and **To**.
 5. In **Schedule Build** window:
   * Select the **Released** option to automatically build the Schedule.
+6. Click the **Build** button.
-6. In the next sreen (Build Results), click down to select and click on **My First Schedule** .
+7. In the next sreen (Build Results), expand the dropdown men and click down to select and click on **My First Schedule** .
-7. The **Processes** screen will allow review of the Job Run results and details.
+8. The **Processes** screen will allow review of the Job Run results and details.

 ## Enterprise Manager